karakun/karakun.github.io/_posts/2025-12-15-AI-Retrofit.md

 ```

 This example uses the Spring AI fluent API.
 The LLM receives a system prompt describing how to construct a valid `SearchRequestModel`.
 The `.entity(SearchRequestModel.class)` call ensures the response is automatically deserialized and validated against the record definition.
+For this, Spring AI processes existing annotations like `@Nullable`, `@Schema`, `@JsonProperty`, and many more.

 **Note:** The actual system prompt most likely contains many more instructions and restrictions for the LLM, such as “DO NOT invent or change filter values.”
 I have kept it brief for this article.